biorubenfs/bibliopolis/README.md

 XXX.XXX.XXX.XXX   host.docker.internal
 ```

-where X are your local IP.
+where first column is your local IP address.

-Your connection string should be: `mongodb://localhost:27018/bibliopolis".
+Your connection string should be: `mongodb://localhost:27018/bibliopolis`.